Debarpan98/mole-detection/README.md

 | Mole       | 127            | 9                  | 136   |
 | Non-mole   | 7              | 277                | 284   |
 | **Total**  | 145            | 275                | 420   |

+For a detailed description of the experimental setup and corresponding performance metrics, please refer to the paper mentioned above.

 ## Ethical Use & Considerations